Amir3629/melvocal-coaching/README.md

 ### GitHub Pages Deployment

-The site is automatically deployed to GitHub Pages using GitHub Actions.
-The deployment workflow:
+The site is deployed to GitHub Pages using a custom deployment script:

+1. Run `npm run build` to build the Next.js project
+2. Run `.\deploy.ps1` to deploy to GitHub Pages

+The script will:
-1. Builds the Next.js project
+1. Build the Next.js project
-2. Exports static files
-3. Pushes the exported files to the gh-pages branch
+2. Copy the exported static files to a temporary directory
+3. Initialize a Git repository in that directory
-4. GitHub Pages then serves the site from the gh-pages branch
+4. Push the files to the gh-pages branch
+5. Clean up temporary files

 The site is accessible at: https://amir3629.github.io/melvocal-coaching/